danyalkhattak-git/ANCOVA-vs.-DiD/README.md

-Alright, here's my account of the project, focusing solely on the steps I took and my reasoning:

 Project Title: Evaluating the Impact of Extra Tuition on Student Performance in Government Schools

 Project Goal: To provide evidence-based recommendations to the government regarding the effectiveness of extra tuition for improving student mathematics scores.